shamaayilahmed/hello-world/README.md

 # hello-world
-Code to say hello to tech world enthusiastic young lad with a world full of positivity
+Code to say hello to tech world shamaayil here.. wanna be a pro developer.. stay tuned,heads down ,work hard.. enthusiastic..

+young lad with a world full of positivity..